zhenik/ern-card-game/README.md

 Player API was developed and and is responsibility of Eirik.
 The Player has a collection of Items.
 The API contains fields about player that is useful for fights, but not sensitive information like password(This is located inside Gateway module)

+In addition there is another module called Schema.
+Here we expose Dto that each person created.(PlayerDto, ItemDto, etc..)
+The reason for this is to avoid dependencies whenever possible, because no other module should use entity, just Dto's.
+This in turn makes it easier if one of us decide to change our API.

 ### Further improvments